 This is a follow up story for Urban Betty.
-If you're interested in reading how they got started, published over 1 year ago, check it out here.
+If you're interested in reading how they got started, published about 2 years ago, check it out here.

 Hello again!
 Remind us who you are and what business you started.

 Hi, I’m Chelle Neff, and I’m the founder of Urban Betty.
 After ten years in the industry and five years of working in a salon suite, I opened a salon company in 2005.
 I had one contractor that worked for me in a space that housed over ten hair stations.
 After six months, I had my first employee.
 Six years later, I had about thirteen people working inside the salon company (half employees, half contractors).
 We then moved into a space that was double the size, and after a few months, I phased out my contractors and evolved into an all commission-based employee salon company.
 We have two locations with almost 60 employees eight years later, and we’re grossing over 3.6 million per year.

 Tell us about what you’ve been up to!
 Has the business been growing?

 From 2018 to 2019, our salon company grew by 6%.
 Right now, we are on trend to hit the same numbers as last year, but that’s great because we had to close due to the pandemic for two whole months.
 We reopened May 18th, and June was our highest sales ever.
 I think we fit in every guest that we could!
 It was a tricky situation because I turned off ALL of our advertising to save costs, and we still made more money.

 If it weren’t for a local non-profit that helped me with funding, I wouldn’t be here today.
 I am excited to be that person one day for all the up and coming female entrepreneurs!